 A. Review the core curriculum for Evening MBA students.

-Q. How do I know which core requirements I have or haven’t completed?
+Q. How can I keep track of which core requirements I have or haven’t completed?

-A. View a live degree audit of your record under Academic Requirements on Wolverine Access, review the core curriculum, track your progress using a Degree Requirements Checklist, and/or schedule a Graduate Student Degree Audit Check with an Academic Advisor.
-Dual Degree students will need to schedule an "MBA Dual Degree Advising/Issues" appointment to review their remaining requirements.
-Advisors are happy to meet with Evening MBAs in person or via phone or Skype - simply schedule an appointment using the online system and then email to let us know how to reach you at that time.
+A. Review your Academic Requirements on Wolverine Access to see a live degree audit of your record, or schedule a Graduate Student Degree Audit Check appointment with an Academic Advisor.
+Advisors are happy to talk with Evening MBAs in person or via phone or Google Hangouts/Skype – simply schedule an appointment using the online system and then email to let us know how to reach you.
+Dual Degree students will need to schedule an “MBA Dual Degree Advising/Issues” appointment to review their remaining requirements.

 Q. Can I waive core?

 A. Yes.
 Review the Core Course Waiver information (updated each spring) for details.
-Waiver exams are typically offered in the summer (July/August for the Communication requirement, and mid-August for TO 501 and FIN 551).
+Waiver exams are typically offered in the summer (July/August for the Communication Waiver, and late August for TO 501 and FIN 551).

 General Registration: Go!